Headway: What You Need To Know (Complete Review)

 Despite the cons, when it comes to insurance billing, Headway is a fantastic service that is FREE and accessible to many.
 Headway is great if you are getting your feet wet with private practice and have a small case load OR if you have limited funds to invest in your business.
 The free price tag allows therapists to maximize profit, which is essential in the beginning.

 While Headway simplifies insurance billing and practice management, it won’t magically fill your caseload.
 That’s where a targeted marketing plan comes in.
-My coaching program helps you ensure that platforms like Headway work alongside a strong marketing strategy to build a thriving private practice.
-See how coaching can help you amplify your practice’s success.

-UPDATE: There was a time in my practice where I contemplated leavening the field entirely due to burnout.
+There was a time in my practice when I contemplated leaving the field entirely due to burnout.
 Instead I took some time away from therapy and came back in 2024 with a rebranded practice and an entirely new niche: pre surgery mental health evaluations for bariatric patients.
 [Side note: if you are thinking about adding a second income steam or a new niche, surgical evaluations and an easy way to repackage your current skillsets.
 Learn more about how I got started in my Facebook post.]

 Since my new target audience is an extremely small demographic, who is planning to use their medical insurance for the remainder of their bariatric surgery, it made sense for me to re-enroll with some of Headway’s insurance options.